podofo/podofo/README.md

 ## API stability

-PoDoFo has an unstable API that is the results of an extensive API review of PoDoFo 0.9.x.
+PoDoFo has an unstable API that is the result of an extensive API review of PoDoFo 0.9.x.
 It is expected to converge to a stable API as soon as the review process is completed.
 See [API Stability](https://github.com/podofo/podofo/wiki/API-Stability) for more details.